 SSI benefits do not depend on work history.
 The maximum amount any eligible individual could receive each month was $783 in 2020 (with a higher benefit possible for an eligible individual with an eligible spouse), but the total amount could be lowered if you are receiving other income or benefits.

 Applying for the first time is usually something you can do on your own.
-Please call BenGlassLaw at (703) 584-7277 if your initial application for SSDI benefits was denied, and we will evaluate your denial letter at no charge.
+Please call BenGlassLaw at (703) 584-7277 if your initial application for SSDI benefits was denied, and we will refer you to a terrific social security attorney here in Virgina.